 Monetization strategy: charge for tech products or services — or both?

-Many times your path to monetization is straightforward: You’ve built a hardware or software product and you charge a purchase or license fee for it.
-Maybe you charge for customization and support services–or not; this is often driven by your market segment.
+Many times your path to monetization is straightforward: You’ve built a hardware or software product and you charge for the hardware purchase or license fee for the software.
+Maybe you charge for customization and support services, maybe you don’t; this is often driven by conditions in your market segment.
 But of course, even this seemingly straightforward exercise often isn’t simple.